johsteffens/tbman/README.md

 * free
 * realloc

-in C and C++ programs to speed up memory management in your programs and to enrich your project with additional features.
+in C and C++ programs.

 ## Benefits
-* Generally faster than stdlib functions. *You can quickly verify this yourself.*
+* Generally faster than stdlib functions. [*You can quickly verify this yourself.*](#how-to-use-it)
 * Monitoring total memory usage of your program.
-* Additional alloc-features to further improve memory efficiency in your programs.
+* Additional features to further improve memory control and efficiency in your programs.
+* Extended automatic data alignment (E.g. SIMD data types such as int32_4_t)

 ## How to use it
 **Quick evaluation**: